Better Than Takeout Fried Rice: Homemade Perfection in Just 20 Minutes

 • 1/2 cup frozen peas (no need to thaw)

-• 3 cups cold jasmine or basmati rice (preferably day-old)
+• 3 cups cold jasmine or basmati rice (day-old preferred)

 • 3 tablespoons low-sodium soy sauce

-• 1 tablespoon oyster sauce (optional but recommended)
+• 1 tablespoon oyster sauce (optional but adds deep umami)

 • 1 teaspoon sesame oil